-In 1969, Sarah Lawrence College established the first program in human genetics in the United States.
-It remains the largest program of its kind in the country and has trained half of the nation’s genetic counselors, including the directors of many other North American human genetics programs.
-Sarah Lawrence alumnae/i also serve as the sole genetic counselors in several nations of South and Central America, Europe, and the South Pacific.
+In 1969, Sarah Lawrence College established the first program in genetic counseling in the United States.
+It remains the largest program of its kind in the world and has trained half of the nation’s genetic counselors, including the directors of many other North American genetic counseling programs.
+Sarah Lawrence alumni also serve as genetic counselors in several nations of South and Central America, Europe, the Middle East and the South Pacific.
 The program strives to identify and train future genetic counselors who diversify the professional community and represent minority populations.

 The two-year program, which leads to a Master of Science, prepares students for careers as genetic counselors.
-Graduates readily fulfill the minimum clinical caseload required by the American Board of Genetic Counseling (ABGC) and, upon graduation, are eligible for board certification.
-Opportunities for cross-registration between Health Advocacy and Human Genetics can be explored by students interested in both curriculum areas.
+Graduates readily fulfill the minimum clinical caseload required by the Accreditation Council for Genetic Counseling (ACGC) and, upon graduation, are eligible to apply to take the American Board of Genetic Counseling (ABGC) Certification Examination.

-The Marks Graduate Program in Human Genetics gives students a comprehensive understanding of the medical, scientific, and counseling aspects of human genetics, placing equal emphasis on medical genetics and psychological approaches to working with patients.
-The interdisciplinary curriculum enables students to integrate both theoretical and practical knowledge while developing research, analytical, and communication skills.
-Course work is conducted in seminars, tutorials, and workshops, and practicums emphasize student participation and individualized evaluations.
-Extensive library work and carefully supervised fieldwork at ABGC-accredited training hospitals are required to complete the program.
+The Joan H. Marks Graduate Program in Human Genetics gives students a comprehensive understanding of the medical, scientific, and counseling aspects of human genetics, placing equal emphasis on medical genetics and psychological approaches to working with patients.
+The interdisciplinary curriculum enables students to integrate both theoretical and practical knowledge while developing research, analytical and communication skills.
+Coursework emphasizes the application of knowledge and focuses on student participation.
+A research project and carefully supervised clinical training are required to complete the program.

 As part of the Human Genetics program, students:

 - Study with a faculty comprised of scientists and clinicians from the region’s top medical and research centers

 - Develop core genetic counseling skills through a combination of coursework and experiential learning